-Anna’s Kitchen was my very first book.
-I completely produced and published it on my own.
+Anna’s Kitchen was my very first book, and I completely produced and published it on my own.
 I think every author should be required do this at least once.
 It’s an incredible learning experience.
-It makes us extremely aware of just how much hard work goes into publishing a book, and why teamwork is so necessary.
+It makes us extremely aware of how much hard work goes into publishing a book, and why teamwork is so necessary.

-Because I was doing it all myself, I had no one to edit or proofread for me.
-So, I used my spell checker.
+Since I was doing it all myself, I had no one to edit or proofread for me.
+Therefore, I used my spell checker.
 Big mistake, I know.
-It’s how I learned, the hard way, that every author must have an editor.
+It’s how I learned, the hard way, why every author must have an editor.

-Yes, you need a couple tablespoons of fat if you’re making gravy.
-However, when it comes to life in general, you might need to add two tablespoons of fate.
+Yes, you’ll need a couple tablespoons of fat if you’re making gravy.
+However, when it comes to life in general, you may need to add two tablespoons of fate.
 Just saying.